ericsson-iap/python-sample-app/README.md

 > All `userDefinedHelmParameters` are required for successful instantiation of your App.

-`authenticationType` defines the authentication method the App will use to communicate with the platform.
+The `userDefinedHelmParameters`, `authenticationType` defines the authentication method the App will use to communicate with the platform.

 Set:
   - `client-x509` for mTLS.
-  - `legacy-client-secret` for TLS.

 `authenticationType` is used by the App when retrieving a token.
-If `client-x509` is set, a Security Management Component must be configured in the `AppDescriptor.yaml`.
-Refer to [App Access to REST APIs](#tutorials/app-authentication) for more information.

 ```shell
 curl --cert <PATH_TO_END_ENTITY_CLIENT_CERTIFICATE> --key <PATH_TO_END_ENTITY_CLIENT_KEY> --cacert <PATH_TO_CA_CERTIFICATE> --location --request POST 'https://<eic-host>/app-lifecycle-management/v3/app-instances/<APP_INSTANCE_ID>/deployment-actions' \